 - Cyberbullying has been illegal in California since 2009.

 - In October 2011 California Governor Jerry Brown signed AB 1156, a bill sponsored by the California State PTA.
 AB 1156 mandates staff training in the prevention of bullying, expands the definition of bullying to include cyberbullying, and gives victims of bullying priority for transferring out of a school if they request it.
-See fact sheet.
+See news item.

 - As of January 2012, California state law allows schools to suspend students for bullying classmates on social networking sites such as Facebook.

-The Fifth Annual Cyber Crime Prevention Symposium, for students, educators, and parents, will be held Friday November 8, 2013, from 8:00am to 3:15pm at The California Endowment, 1000 North Alameda Street, Los Angeles, CA 90012.
+The Fifth Annual Cyber Crime Prevention Symposium, for students, educators, and parents, was held in November 2013 at The California Endowment, 1000 North Alameda Street, Los Angeles, CA 90012.

 - Social Media and Internet Dangers

 Representatives were there from